 While you may not be taking a vacation this year, you might want to take a staycation.
 Getting out of the house and into new surroundings can be as easy as booking a night at a local hotel.
 If you're going to do that, be sure to use a hotel rewards credit card.
-You have many options, but the Marriott Bonvoy Boundless™ Credit Card is one of our favorites.
+You have many options, but the Marriott Bonvoy Boundless® Credit Card is one of our favorites.

-With this card you can earn 125,000 bonus points and one Free Award Night (worth up to 50,000 points each) after you spend $3,000 in the first three months from account opening.
-Plus, earn 10X total points per $1 spent on up to $2,500 in combined purchases at gas stations, restaurants and grocery stores within your first six months from account opening.
+With this card, for a limited time you can earn 125,000 bonus points and one Free Award Night (worth up to 50,000-point redemption value) when you spend $5,000 in the first three months.
 You'll also earn up to 17 points per dollar spent at participating Marriott hotels, two points per dollar spent on other purchases and a free night award every year on your account anniversary.

 The Citi Premier® Card is an excellent travel rewards credit card but don't overlook its potential for other purchases.
 The card has recently introduced bonus earning opportunities for several categories of everyday spending.
 Now you can receive three points per dollar spent at restaurants and supermarkets as well as at gas stations, hotels and on air travel.